 Queulat National Park is located in the Aysén Region of southern Chile.
 It protects glacier-capped mountains and virgin evergreen Andean Patagonian forests.
-The park's centerpiece is the Queulat hanging glacier (Ventisquero Colgante).
+The park's centerpiece is the Queulat hanging glacier, Ventisquero Colgante.

 Queulat National Park

 Queulat National Park is located in the Aysén Region of southern Chile.
 It protects glacier-capped mountains and virgin evergreen Andean Patagonian forests.
-The region exhibits a cold temperate climate, with no dry season.
+The park's centerpiece is the Queulat hanging glacier, Ventisquero Colgante, also known as Hanging Glacier Falls.

-Created in 1983 and covering 154,093 ha (380,772 acres), the park is bordered by the Cisnes River in the south and by the Lago Rosselot National Reserve in the north.
+Created in 1983 and covering 154,093 ha (380,772 acres), the National Park is bordered by the Cisnes River in the south and the Lago Rosselot National Reserve in the north.
+The region exhibits a cold, temperate climate with no dry season.

 The parklands are the ancestral territory of the Chono, a nomadic people that navigated the islands and channels in their canoes, moving between the south of Chiloé and the Taitao Peninsula.
-They hunted sea lions, fished and gathered shellfish and seaweed along the coast.
+They hunted sea lions, fished, and gathered shellfish and seaweed along the coast.

 Queulat National Park is dominated by the Patagonian Andes, with some elevations greater than 2,000 m (6,562 ft) above sea level.
 A portion of the Puyuhuapi Volcanic Group forms part of the park, specifically the area south of Risopatrón Lake.